 - The charging order is unfair on your other creditors

 - The charging order is unfair towards people that you live with

 - Other creditors that you owe money to are not seeking charging orders

 What To Do If The Final Charging Order Is Made?

-If the final charging order is granted, you may be able to apply for the order to be ‘set aside’, you could ask for conditions to be attached to the order, or seek to get the order changed.
+If the final charging order is granted, you may be able to apply for the order to be ‘set aside, you could ask for conditions to be attached to the order, or seek to get the order changed.

-Having the charging order set aside means that the debt will go back to the judgement stage and the creditor will need to reapply to the court before they can take further action.
-You will need to apply to the court to do this, however, by going through this process you may have enough time in which to repay your debt.
+Having the charging order set aside means that the debt will go back to the judgment stage and the creditor will need to reapply to the court before they can take further action.
+You will need to apply to court to do this, however, by going through this process you may have enough time in which to repay your debt.

 This can only be done if the court did not consider your circumstances fully.

 You can seek to add conditions to the charging order.
 For example, you may ask that your property not be sold while your children are still at school, or the final order be suspended as long as you stick to a payment plan.

 You could apply to get the charging order changed.
 This will be applicable if there are conditions attached to the order.
 You can apply to have these conditions changed.
 These may be associated with repayment agreements.